Learn how to control your time and live life on your terms.

 Here are a few things to ask yourself before moving on to reflecting on your priorities and targets:

 - When will you view these lists each day (or evening)?

 - Viewing your target lists daily has most likely not been a tactic you’ve applied regularly.
 How will you remind yourself to do this every day?

-- Where can you store these lists so that they’re available for you to view when you need to make a decision?
+- Where can you store these lists so they’re available to view when you need to make a decision?

 Reflect with power and make a conscious choice to be happy

 At the end of each day, celebrate all your wins, no matter how big or small!

 Each day is a chance to be grateful for something.